-Our lab aims at exploring and promoting neural regeneration after spinal cord injury or disease.
+Our goal is to explore and promote neural regeneration after spinal cord injury or disease.

-1) Elucidating cellular and molecular mechanisms of glial bridging after spinal cord transection in zebrafish.
+- Elucidating cellular and molecular mechanisms of ctgfa-dependent glial bridging in zebrafish.

-3) Performing comparative studies to uncover the bases for differential regenerative capacity between the highly regenerative zebrafish and poorly regenerative mouse models.
+- Comparative studies between zebrafish bridging glia and mammalian glial cells to uncover the bases for differential regenerative capacity between the highly regenerative zebrafish and poorly regenerative mouse models.

 - Reprogramming human astroglial cells into zebrafish-like bridging glia to promote spinal cord repair in humans.